Guided Meditation Training for Coaches

-Fortunately, there is a simple tool coaches can utilize to not only demolish those fear based roadblocks but also differentiate themselves from a growing number of cookie-cutter coaches.
-That tool is guided meditation, and in this article, we are going to discuss the 5 reasons every coach needs guided meditation training.
+Fortunately, there is a simple tool coaches can utilize to not only demolish those fear-based roadblocks but also differentiate themselves from a growing number of cookie-cutter coaches.
+That tool is guided meditation, and in this article, we are going to discuss the 5 reasons every coach needs guided meditation teacher training.

 5 Reasons Every Coach Needs Guided Meditation Training:

 1. To increase the client’s receptiveness & the coach’s effectiveness